mahmoudalbardan/Exercices-Classification-Ensemble-learning-Clustering/README.md

 - Run this the following code.
 You have the name your dataframe as "data".
 Check the shapes of X,y and theta

 `data.insert(0, 'Ones', 1)

 # set X  and y (for training)

 cols = data.shape[1]

 X = data.iloc[:,0:cols-1]

 y = data.iloc[:,cols-1:cols]

-# convert to numpy arrays and
+# convert to numpy arrays

 X = np.array(X.values)

 y = np.array(y.values)

 # initlize the parameter array theta
 theta = np.zeros(3)`